danbev/learning-ai/notes/baby-llama-issue.md

 ## baby-llama issue

-I ran into when investigating an issue related to the baby-llama example in llama.cpp.
+I ran into this when investigating an issue related to the baby-llama example in llama.cpp.
 When stepping through the code to understand the original issue I notice the following in `init_mode`:
 ```console